News

 The Movement Towards More Advanced Underfloor Heating Methods

-By 500 AD, there was a noticeable difference in comparison to Asian and European underfloor heating systems.
+By 500 AD, there was a noticeable difference in comparison to Asian and European heating.
 Europeans’ heating system of choice was the open fire system, whereas the ondol was being developed even further in Asia.
-The homes of the upper class and palaces utilised a more sophisticated form of the gudeul by around 700 AD.
-Hypocausts were used extensively in both public baths and private homes in countries around the Mediterranean.
-When we observe underfloor heating systems in 1400 AD, we see extensive and sophisticated hypocausts such as the Turkish Baths built by the Ottoman Empire.
-The concept of the hypocaust was still in use as late as 1904, which can be seen in the underfloor heating system that was utilised in Liverpool Cathedral in 1904.
+The homes of the upper class and palaces in Asia utilised a more sophisticated form of the gudeul by around 700 AD.

 A Throwaway Discovery Leads to an Invention Vital for Modern Underfloor Heating Systems